johnnyBira/responsive-props/README.md

 ## Basic Example

 The default export of `responsive-props` is a [HOC](https://reactjs.org/docs/higher-order-components.html) that takes two parameters.
-The first parameter is the component to be wrapped/enhanced, and the second parameter is an object containing functions, know as [mixins](https://github.com/styled-components/styled-components/blob/master/docs/tips-and-tricks.md#more-powerful-example), that will generate styles for a given media query.
+The first parameter is the component to be wrapped/enhanced, and the second parameter is an object containing functions/mixins, that will generate styles for a given media query.

 ```javascript
 import React from "react";